How Autism Presents Differently In Women

 The difficulties women often face in obtaining an autism diagnosis can be attributed to a combination of factors such as gender biases in diagnostic criteria, social expectations, and the phenomenon of masking.
 Let’s delve into these factors more closely.

-3. Social Expectations: Societal norms and expectations can also play a role.
+3. Social Expectations: Societal norms can also play a role.
 Girls are often socialized to be more relational and communicative, which can lead them to develop coping mechanisms that conceal their social difficulties.
 Additionally, their interests or behaviors may align more closely with societal expectations for their gender, making their symptoms less obvious.

 7 Key Signs of Autism in Women